hjkgrp/starter-hugo-research-group/content/tutorials/2016-12-25-molsimplify-tutorial-3-custom-core-functionalization/index.md

 ---
 {{% callout note %}}
-Note: The molSimplify GUI is no longer supported
+Note: The molSimplify GUI is no longer supported.
 {{% /callout %}}

 In this tutorial, we'll show how to use molSimplify's custom core functionalization feature.
 This feature allows new functional groups (FGs) or ligands to be attached to user-specified positions in existing structures, and is most useful for studying the effects of ligand functionalization on transition metal complexes.
 Our example today is based on our [previous work](http://pubs.acs.org/doi/abs/10.1021/acs.chemmater.6b02378) on hydrogen bonding in functionalized ferrocenium (Fc+) complexes.